Zirias/dos2ansi/README.md

 # dos2ansi - a tool to convert MS-DOS/ANSI.SYS text files to modern terminals

 This tool converts MS-DOS text files using ANSI.SYS escape sequences to a format a modern terminal can display.
-The output will use UTF-8 encoding of characters and only ANSI SGR escape sequences to set basic foreground and background colors, intensity and blinking attribute.
-The input is expected to use CP-437 encoding.
+The output will use a Unicode encoding of characters and only ANSI SGR escape sequences to set basic foreground and background colors, intensity and blinking attribute.
+The input is expected to use CP-437 or one of the other supported DOS codepages.

 ## Features: